 The program is designed for students who wish to build considerable knowledge in astronomy but do not plan a research-oriented career in the field.
 It is appropriate for students planning careers in secondary school science teaching or science-related administration.

-Plan of Study
+Plan of study

-The plan of study below lists only the core courses required for a B.A. in Astronomy.
+The plan of study below lists only the core courses required for a BA in Astronomy.
 This does not include required GE CLAS Core courses, which may be found here, and electives.
 Undergraduates are also strongly encouraged to be active participants in research within the department.

 GE This course satisfies a General Education requirement.